gregberns/MvvmCross-Plugin-JavascriptBridge/ReadMe.md

 # MvvmCross JavaScript Bridge Plugin

-MvvmCross has a simple WebBrowser plugin that is great for just displaying a website.
+MvvmCross has a simple WebBrowser plugin that is great for displaying a simple website.

-But, in some cases, its neccesary to have more control over what happens in the browser.
-This project is an initial attempt to provide more platform support for these types of things.
+But, in some cases, its neccesary to have more control over what happens in the browser, and cross-platform support for the "Javascript Bridge".
+This project is an initial attempt to provide this support.

 Somethings you might want to do with the browser control: